About this strategy

 Looking at developing support services and the prevention of domestic abuse.
 This strategy also supports the vision of a healthy Barnsley.

-For more details visit Barnsley 2030 strategy.
+For more details read the Barnsley 2030 strategy.

 Violence against women and girls

-This strategy will also evidence how we, together with our Safer Barnsley Partnership partners.
-Will support the Government’s Violence Against Women and Girls (VAWG) Strategy by:
+This strategy will also evidence how we, together with our Safer Barnsley Partnership partners will support the Government’s Violence Against Women and Girls (VAWG) Strategy by:

 • prioritising prevention